idanariav/personal-website-docusaurus/docs/books/atomic-habits-book.md

 #### The Surprising Power of Atomic Habits

 Although compounding has such a strong effect, it's drawbacks are that it's far away in the future.
-The benefits are not [tangible](/notes/clarity.md), so we don't consider these small acts as important, focusing either on huge one offs or simply falling to [temptations](/notes/temptations.md) because "what's the difference".
+The benefits are not tangible, so we don't consider these small acts as important, focusing either on huge one offs or simply falling to temptations because "what's the difference".

 Habits are a two sided sword.
 The good ones will improve you drastically, while the bad ones will hurt you drastically on the long run.
 A 1% daily improvement is 37x in a year.
 Similarly a 1% drop is 37x weaker by the end of the year.

-To know where your habits are taking you, it takes [Self-awareness](/notes/self-awareness.md).
-To recognize where you can improve, it requires [Experimentation](/notes/testing.md) to see what little changes you can do to improve in the long run.
-Don't accept the [defaults](/notes/defaults.md).
+To know where your habits are taking you, it takes Self-awareness.
+To recognize where you can improve, it requires Experimentation to see what little changes you can do to improve in the long run.
+Don't accept the Defaults.
 Each area of your life, as little as can be, can be beneficial or harmful to you.
-You must find out which is which [Quantifiable self](/notes/quantifiable-self.md).
+You must find out which is which Quantifiable self.

 Compounding is not only across time, but across areas as well.
-For example, if you improve 1% over many different sub tasks, your overall productivity will improve much more than just 1%. [optimization](/notes/optimization.md), even by just a bit has huge effects.
-It can serve as a [Multiplier](/notes/multiplier.md) in many areas.
+For example, if you improve 1% over many different sub tasks, your overall productivity will improve much more than just 1%. optimization, even by just a bit has huge effects.
+It can serve as a Multiplier in many areas.

-At some point, the compounding effect becomes tangible once it crosses a [Critical mass](/notes/critical-mass.md), like a bamboo tree that spends years developing its roots, and suddenly bursts into the skies in just a short period of time.
-Progress is [non linear](/notes/non-linear.md), and "overnight successes" are just the compounding outburst of years of preparation.
-[Mastery](/notes/mastery.md) requires [Patience](/notes/patience.md).
+At some point, the compounding effect becomes tangible once it crosses a Critical mass, like a bamboo tree that spends years developing its roots, and suddenly bursts into the skies in just a short period of time.
+Progress is Non linear, and "overnight successes" are just the compounding outburst of years of preparation.
+Mastery requires Patience.

-Although the *plateau of latent potential* is unsatisfying, remember that all the effort you do is [stored](/notes/effort-storing.md).
+Although the *plateau of latent potential* is unsatisfying, remember that all the effort you do is stored.

 We should all focus on systems (aka habits) rather than goals.
 The compass is more important than the destination.
 The problems with goals are:
 1. **Prone to survivors bias** - winners and losers had the same goals.
 It's not the goal that gets you to the finish line, it's the systems.
-[Survivors Bias](/notes/survivors-bias.md).
+Survivors Bias.
 2. **It's temporary** - like cleaning up a messy room, you'll have to do it again tomorrow.
 It's better to set it up such that it won't get messy in the first place, rather than working every time to clean it.
-It's a matter of [GIGO](/notes/garbage-in-garbage-out.md).
+It's a matter of GIGO.
 If we fix our inputs (aka the systems), the outputs will take care of themselves.
-3. **They're counter to happiness** - goals create a feeling of [Future disillusionment](/notes/future-disillusionment.md), of "I'll be happy when", instead of focusing on the way you live right now.
-They lead to a [Zero sum](/notes/binary-thinking.md) thinking, either we achieved it and we're successful, or failed to achieve it and we're miserable.
+3. **They're counter to happiness** - goals create a feeling of Future disillusionment, of "I'll be happy when", instead of focusing on the way you live right now.
+They lead to a Zero sum thinking, either we achieved it and we're successful, or failed to achieve it and we're miserable.
 4. **They leave you empty** - you achieved the goal, now what?
 You feel drained, empty, without motivation and nothing to do

 Atomic habits are small steps that are part of a larger system for self improvement, they have a compounding effect.